As a car owner who takes pride in doing his own repairs, my articles focus on helping other vehicle owners handle DIY

 Replacing the Fuel Filter in VW MKIV and Audi A4s

-This DIY covers about every VW MK4 and Audi A4 that does not have a diesel engine.
+This guide covers about every VW MK4 and Audi A4 that does not have a diesel engine.
 For the 1.8T, VR6, 2.0L, and others, the fuel filter is located in the same spot with the same connections.

 Audi/VW states the fuel filter is a lifelong part that never needs to be changed, even though they offer and recommend the service for over $200 dollars.
 Just like their "Lifetime Transmission Fluid" that the dealership will also recommend changing.

-This DIY is not full of pictures as it is nearly impossible to take pictures in such close quarters.
+This guide is not full of pictures as it is nearly impossible to take pictures in such close quarters.
 From the few pictures I have taken you should be able to complete this DIY as it mainly a feel-while-you-work job as opposed to seeing what you're doing.

 Changing the fuel filter should only take around 30 minutes to an hour.
 Just make sure you go slow and have a lot of patience with the fuel clips.